tsilva/curriculum-vitae/README.md

 - **Start:** 2011
 - **Client:** Hive Solutions
-- **Technologies:** Python, Colony Framework, HTML, CSS, Javascript, jQuery, UXF
+- **Technologies:** Python, Colony Framework, HTML, CSS, JavaScript, jQuery, UXF

 Bargania was a Deal-a-Day service (Groupon clones) aggregation platform, where one could check out the latest deals from all main providers, sort them through different preferences, and receive a personalized newsletter with the offers most suited to the user's profile.